Diesel Generator Low Oil Pressure Symptoms

 - Physical check by means of the dipstick.
-When the engine is cool, remove the dipstick, clean off any excess oil, reinsert for approximately one second and remove again.
-The top of the oil film at the end of the stick should lie somewhere between the two indication marks if the oil level is correct.
+(First of all, when the engine is cool, remove the dipstick.
+Then clean off any excess oil and reinsert for approximately one second and remove again.
+The top of the oil film at the end of the stick should lie somewhere between the two indication marks if the oil level is correct.)

 - Burning smell caused by leaking oil landing on to a hot section of the engine body.

 - Visible oil leak.

 - Increased engine noise. (due to non-lubrication of moving parts- moving parts rub against each other and generate excessive heat.)

 - Reduced efficiency.
 The loss of lubrication means that the engine has to work much harder than normal and therefore uses more fuel.